 Take a look at this price chart from Corelogic and Yahoo.
 You have to be CRAZY to buy the blue line (Las Vegas) real estate unless you love to throw up on roller coasters!

 Sure, Las Vegas real estate prices still have about 20% – 30% to go to reach its previous peak after PLUNGING 62% to its bottom in 2012.
 Yes, the median home price in Vegas wis arounds $294,600, compared with $628,900 in Los Angeles, $830,000 in Orange County-Anaheim and $650,000 in San Diego.
 But prices are cheap for a reason.

 As a real estate investor, you need to buy low and sell high.
 You’ve also got to forecast the future.
 Buying Vegas property now is too late in the cycle.

 It’s much better to buy property in areas that are LESS volatile with higher cap rates and lower valuations.
 Las Vegas inventory is up 30% and will likely to continue rising.

 Instead, focus on investing in the heartland of America.
 There is a structural shift towards lower cost areas of the country due to affordability for both the companies and the employees.
 This trend will continue with the help of technology and remote work.

 Las Vegas is too risky.
 Instead, look at places like Austin, Memphis, San Antonio and Houston instead.
 Prices are even cheaper than Las Vegas, and you can get cap rates closer to 10% versus sub 5%.

 The best way to invest in real estate is via real estate crowdfunding and earn slow and steadier returns.
 Real estate investing is a long game.

 With real estate crowdfunding, you don’t need to risk $100,000 or more to invest in commercial real estate.
 Instead, you can invest as little as $1,000 and be better diversified.
-The best real estate crowdfunding platforms today are:
+My favorite real estate crowdfunding platform today is: